mgamadeus/colorist/README.md

 - **Diverse Color Spaces**: Supports numerous color spaces such as RGB, HSL, XYZ, LAB, and LCH, catering to a broad spectrum of color operations and transformations.
 - **Seamless Interoperability**: Facilitates accurate and effortless conversion between color spaces, enabling complex color manipulations and analyses to fit specific requirements.
-- **Material Design-Inspired Palettes**: Generate harmonious and visually appealing color palettes using LCH color space, leveraging the logic found in Material Design guidelines.
-This feature is particularly beneficial for UI/UX design, branding, and thematic applications.
+- **Material Design-Inspired Palettes and Shades**: Generate harmonious and visually appealing color palettes and shades using LCH and HSL color spaces, leveraging the logic found in Material Design guidelines.
+This feature is particularly beneficial for UI/UX design, branding, thematic applications, and achieving desired color gradations.
 - **Customizable and Extensible**: Built to be easily extendable for incorporating additional color spaces and conversion methods, ensuring the library remains adaptable to evolving project needs and color science advancements.

 ## Utilizing Colorist